 The idea of using paid advertising is to cut downtime.
 Paid advertising—and other paid channels— can virtually generate traffic instantly, as long as you have the budget.

 Find the right balance between your paid advertising budget and time invested.
 Doing this correctly can maximize the generated website traffic in six months.

 The key of online paid advertising is targeting: the more specific you can target the right audience, the more cost-efficient your campaigns will be, and the more conversions you’ll get.

 By doing the six steps we have discussed above, you can significantly increase your website traffic.

-The key here is maintaining consistency.
+The key here is maintaining consistency and work with SEO expert if necessary.
 So, regularly monitor your progress, evaluate, and re-optimize your strategy accordingly.